ton-blockchain/docs/docs/func/functions.md

   is a valid function definition of type `int -> int`.
 The `int` type of `x` is inferred by type-checker.

 ### Specifiers
 There are three types of specifiers: `impure`, `inline`/`inline_ref` and `method_id`.
-One, several or none of them can be putted in function declaration, but currently they must be presented in the right order: for example, it is not allowed to put `impure` after `inline`.
+One, several or none of them can be put in function declaration, but currently they must be presented in the right order: for example, it is not allowed to put `impure` after `inline`.
 #### Impure specifier
-`impure` specifier means that the function can have some side-effects which can't be ignored.
+`impure` specifier means that the function can have some side effects which can't be ignored.
 For example, we should put `impure` specifier if the function can modify contract storage, send messages or throw an exception when some data is invalid and the function is intended to validate this data.

 If `impure` is not specified and the result of the function call is not used, then FunC compiler may and will delete this function call.